JibranKalia/url_shortener/README.md

 ## Docker Setup

-Ensure you have docker on your system
+Ensure you have docker on your system.

 ```
 docker-compose up --build

+# In a separate terminal window.
+Needs to be run only the first time.
+docker-compose run web rails db:create
-docker-compose run web rake db:create && rake db:migrate # only on first run
+docker-compose run web rails db:migrate

+# Navigate to localhost:3000

+# Run tests
+docker-compose run web rspec

+# Shutdown
+docker-compose down
 ```

 ## Setup